People-Places-Solutions/.github/README.md

-# .github
+# P&PS Organization Public Settings

-P&amp;PS Org Public Facing
+Settings seen by the general public when visiting the P&PS organization at https://github.com/Peopl-Places-Solutions.